Rock climbing at Riglos

 7 | Vadiello | Limestone & Sandstone | 410 | F5 to F9a |

 The conglomerate nature of the rock provides numerous small pebbles and larger stones, which means the style of climbing is very different to other rock types (particularly limestone).
 Therefore Riglos offers a total different climbing experience to other parts of northern Spain.
-There are nearly 300 routes at Riglos across a wide range of grades from F4 to F8a on steep or slightly overhanging rock.
+There are 340 routes at Riglos across a wide range of grades from F4 to F8a on steep or slightly overhanging rock.

 Virtually all the routes at Riglos are multi-pitch routes that range from 150m to 300m long, and therefore twin 60m ropes are essential.
-The sport routes are usually well bolted though as on multi-pitch routes it is advisable to carry a small rack of traditional gear as some sections can be exposed.
+The sport routes are usually well bolted though as on multi-pitch routes it is advisable to carry a small rack of trad gear as some sections can be exposed.

 Vadiello is the closest crag to Huesca.
 It is very extensive with over 400 routes on a mixture of conglomerate and limestone rock.
 The style of climbing is also very varied from slab routes above the reservoir, to steep and overhanging routes in a sunny cave above the canyon.